What Factors Influence the Cycle Life of LiFePO4 Batteries

 -

-Avoid deep discharges; keep DoD below 80% when possible.
+Avoid deep discharges; aim to keep the DoD below 80%.

 -

-Use a compatible charger and avoid rapid charging unless specified.
+Use a compatible charger and avoid fast charging unless recommended.

 -